Yuqiu-Yang/sde/README.md

 So you say you are interested in stochastic differential equations?
 And you also subscribe to the idea of learning by example?
 Well, you are in luck!
 <b>sde</b> provides basic tools for simulating brownian motions which is the basic ingredients to lots of SDE models, performing different types of stochastic integrations, Eular-Maruyama methods and so much more (to come...).

+We have also built a detailed [online documentation](https://sde.readthedocs.io/en/latest/) where we guide you step-by-step on how to use our package.

 The origin of this project is this wonderful introductory [paper](https://epubs.siam.org/doi/pdf/10.1137/S0036144500378302) by Desmond J. Higham.

 ## Dependencies